Boron Abundances in Early B Dwarfs of the Galactic Open Cluster NGC 3293: Comparison with Stellar Model Predictions

 To illustrate this, we split the boron-Hunter diagram into three panels (Fig.\,\ref{fig:b_vs_rot}, Panels a, b, c), corresponding to three luminosity ranges which contain the investigated stars (cf., Fig.\,\ref{fig:hrd}).
 The synthetic sub-populations in these three luminosity intervals form rather linear streaks in the Hunter plots, which are all anchored at the solar boron abundance for $v \sin i=0$, and which become steeper at higher luminosities.
 These streaks sweep almost through the whole area of the Hunter plot, and reflect the strong dependence of the surface boron abundance in coeval rotating main sequence star models on mass or luminosity.
 It can be seen that the corresponding observed sub-populations roughly follow the trends suggested by the synthetic sub-populations (except for ESL 15, which we ignore here for reasons pointed out in Sect.\,4).
 Our data may therefore indeed be suited to validate and constrain rotational mixing, as we pursue below.

 A closer look shows, however, that the slowest rotators in our sample are all strongly boron depleted.
-In particular for the mid- and high-luminosity groups, our models can not reproduce all observed stars with the same mixing efficiency and age.
-We consider this as an indication that a different boron depletion mechanism operated in the slow rotators, and postulate here, that the five stars with the smallest v sin i (ESL 16, 7, 10, 3 and 2) are intrinsic slow rotators, i.e., belong to the 25\% of stars with a peculiar formation history, which may not be reflected by our single star models.
+In particular for the mid- and high-luminosity groups, our models can not reproduce all observed stars with the same mixing efficiency and age. { While ESL\,2 and\,3 are marginally reproduced by our synthetic population, the nitrogen enhancement in ESL\,2, \citep{Hunter2009}, implies that its boron abundance might be well below the determined upper limit.} We consider this as an indication that a different boron depletion mechanism operated in the slow rotators, and postulate here, that the five stars with the smallest v sin i (ESL 16, 7, 10, 3 and 2) are intrinsic slow rotators, i.e., belong to the 25\% of stars with a peculiar formation history, which may not be reflected by our single star models.
 While for each individual star this can not be proven, the likelihood that, e.g., ESL 16 belongs to the population of rapid rotators is less than 20\%.